mullroy/pirate_hardware_interface/UPGRADE.md

 <i>$ git checkout v3.8</i><br>
 &nbsp;&nbsp;Note: switching to 'V3.8'.<br>
 &nbsp;&nbsp;You are in 'detached HEAD' state.<br>
 Only the source code was altered.
-You have to rebuild the project (qmake -makefile ; make) to get an executable that matches the source code.
+You have to rebuild the project (qmake -makefile ; make clean ; make) to get an executable that matches the source code.

 * To return to the newest commit (HEAD) of the repository:
 <br>$ git switch -</i><br>
 &nbsp;&nbsp;Switched to branch 'master'<br>
 &nbsp;&nbsp;Your branch is up to date with 'origin/master'.<br>
+&nbsp;&nbsp;Remember to do a 'make clean' each time you switch branches or pull new code from the internet.<br>

 # Perform an upgrade
 You will need four items to perform an upgrade of the hardware wallet firmware:<br>